hail2u/grunt-css-mqpacker/README.md

 });
 ```

-Running `$ grunt css_mqpacker` with these options will pack media queries in `src/css/*.css` with inline source maps, and output to `dest/css/*.css`.
+Running `$ grunt css_mqpacker` with these options will pack and sort media queries in `src/css/*.css` with inline source maps, and output to `dest/css/*.css`.

 ### Options

-The task options are the same as second argument of [PostCSS `process()` method](https://github.com/postcss/postcss).
-With these options, you can create or update source maps.
-For more information, please read the PostCSS document.
+The task options are the same as second argument of [PostCSS `pack()` method](https://github.com/hail2u/node-css-mqpacker#packcss-options).
+With these options, you can create or update source maps, and sort queries.
+For more information, please read the CSS MQPacker document.

 ## Contributing